ccssmnn/tilly/src/content/blog/self-hosting/en.md

 That's it!
 You now have your own Tilly instance with full control over your data.
 The entire setup takes maybe 30 minutes, and you can always move your data between instances using JSON export/import.

 Self-hosting Tilly is genuinely easy, and I want to keep it that way.
-If you run into issues, open an issue on [GitHub](https://github.com/ccssmnn/tilly)—I'm happy to help.
+If you run into issues, open an issue on [GitHub](https://github.com/ccssmnn/tilly).
+I'm happy to help.